 Leibniz ScienceCampi promote cooperation on an equal footing between Leibniz institutions and universities in the form of thematically-focused, complementary regional partnerships.
 The objective is to create networks to drive the respective research field and to strengthen the scientific environment for the relevant themes.
 The networks conduct strategic research, encourage interdisciplinarity in their topics, projects and methods, enhance the visibility of the respective location and hone its research profile.

-The Leibniz ScienceCampus „Evolutionary Medicine of the Lung“ (EvoLUNG) is funded with 4 Mio.
-Euro (1,2 Mio.
-Euro sponsored by the Leibniz-Association; 0,5 Mio.
-Euro sponsored by Land Schleswig-Holstein) for a period of 4 years.
+The Leibniz ScienceCampus „Evolutionary Medicine of the Lung“ (EvoLUNG).
 EvoLUNG is based on an approved partnership between FZB, Christian-Albrechts-Universität zu Kiel and the Max-Planck-Institute for Evolutionary Biology in Plön.
 The objectives to be reached are interdisciplinary research to elucidate severe lung diseases by evolution scientific methods followed by the development of new therapies for diseases such as asthma, tuberculosis, mucoviscidosis and COPD.

 Leibniz ScienceCampus Hamburg